MystenLabs/sui/doc/src/explore/index.md

 To learn about how the implementation details for the Sui Monstar example prototype, see [Sui Prototypes](../explore/prototypes.md).

-To view the example prototypes, see:
-[Panzerdogs x Sui](../explore/panzerdogs.md) - an example of how the Sui infrastructure delivers a more integrated feedback loop between gameplay and NFT ownership.

 [SoWork x Sui](../explore/sowork.md) - building features on Sui to power creative employee rewards and custom NFT mints via SoWork's mapmaker.